john-does-it/fuckYoutubeAds/README.md

-# FuckAds - Skip YouTube ads
+# FuckYoutubeAds - Skip YouTube ads

 ## Overview
-"FuckAds" is a user script designed to automatically skip YouTube ads.
+FuckYouTubeAds is a little script, that automatically mutes and hides video ads during playback—by blurring and silencing them—but it also removes the distracting ad slots and banners from your feed.
+This means you'll enjoy a cleaner, uninterrupted browsing and viewing experience, free from the clutter and interruptions that ads often bring.

 ## Additional Information
 - **Version:** See header in fuckads.js